awsdocs/aws-iot-docs/developerguide/cloud-watch-logs.md

    Review your CloudWatch logs to see if you are satisfied with the level of collected information\.
 If not, you can always change the logging level later\.

-### Fine\-Grained Logging<a name="fine-grained-logging"></a>
+### Fine\-grained logging<a name="fine-grained-logging"></a>

 Fine\-grained logging allows you to specify a logging level for a target\.
 A target is defined by a resource type and a resource name\.
 Currently, AWS IoT supports thing groups as targets\.
 Fine\-grained logging allows you to set a logging level for a thing group\.
 For example, you might have a thing group named "Phones" that contains things that represent different kinds of phones\.
 You might then create another thing group named "MobilePhones" and make it a child of the "Phones" thing group\.
 Fine\-grained logging allows you to configure one logging level for all things in the "Phones" group \(and any child groups\) and another logging level for things in the "MobilePhones" group\.
 In this example, there are two different logging levels assigned to things in the "MobilePhones" group — one from the logging level for the "Phones" thing group and another from the "MobilePhones" thing group — but the logging level specified for the child thing group overrides the logging level specified for the parent thing group\.

 Use the `set-v2-logging-options` CLI command to enable fine\-grained logging and set the default logging level\.
 It takes the following optional arguments:

 \-\-role\-arn
 An IAM role that allows AWS IoT to write to your CloudWatch Logs\.
 If not specified, AWS IoT uses the logging role associated with your account\.
 The logging role is associated with your account when it is created\.
-For more information, see [Create a Logging Role](#create-logging-role)\.
+For more information, see [Create a logging role](#create-logging-role)\.

 \-\-default\-log\-level
 The logging level used if not specified\.
 Valid values are: `DEBUG`, `INFO`, `ERROR`, `WARN`, and `DISABLED`\.